Contact Us

 What is your audio recording approach?

-• 8 channels are captured by
+- 8 channels are captured through an 18i20 interface

-• 2 dbx 266SX’s running in stereo (drums)
+- 2 dbx 266SX’s running in stereo (drums)

-For live captures, I record shells using Shure SM57s on all but the kick, which I use Sennheiser e-602 II.
+For live drum captures, I record shells using Shure SM57s on all but the kick, which I use Sennheiser e-602 II.
 For overheads, I use 2 Audio Technica 4021’s.
 We run all guitars and keys direct using amp SIM’s or DI’s.
 Our headphones are Audio Technica.

 What is your video recording approach?